-Wingsuit flying is nothing short of astounding -- it’s personal human flight.
-Pilot skill and wingsuit technology have grown by huge margins, so much so that the next frontier in flight has arrived: wingsuit slalom racing in the sky.
+Wingsuit flying is nothing short of astounding – it’s personal human flight, unaided by a motor and packed with thrills for both the participant and the spectator.
+Pilot skill and wingsuit technology have each grown by huge margins, so much so that the next frontier in flight has arrived: wingsuit slalom racing in the sky.

-Red Bull Aces features a first-ever wingsuit competition format, with four wingsuit flyers racing head-to-head through a four-gate course suspended in the air (watch highlights of the event in the video player above).
-The flyers reach speeds of up to 160 mph, passing through the start gate at 7,000 feet and racing each other through the slalom-style course on their descent before deploying parachutes at approximately 3,000 feet.
+Red Bull Aces features a first-ever wingsuit competition format, with four wingsuit flyers racing head-to-head through a four-gate course suspended in the air.
+(Watch the highlights of the event in the video player above).
+The flyers reach speeds of up to 160mph (256kph), passing through the start gate at 2,100m and racing each other through the slalom-style course on their descent before deploying their parachutes at approximately 1,000m.

-“This is just amazing, cutting edge, and really the start of a revolution,” said wingsuit pilot Andy Farrington.
-“This is the way to hold a competition -- you’re racing the people right next to you.
-It’s cut-and-dry -- you either made the gate or you didn’t.
+“This is just amazing, cutting edge, and really the start of a revolution,” said competitor Andy Farrington.
+“This is the way to hold a competition – you’re racing the people right next to you.
+It’s cut and dried; you either made the gate or you didn’t.
 You either finished ahead of the other guy or you didn’t.
 And you’re doing it all thousands of feet in the air.”

 The event, spearheaded by Red Bull Air Force pilot Luke Aikins, drew 52 competitors from 16 countries to the skies over Northern California.
 Pilots wore a GPS system that transmitted their flying speed, position, and time taken to complete the course.
-In addition, they were required to pass on the correct side and altitude of each of the four gates, staggered at thousand-foot intervals from 6,500 to 3,500 feet.
+In addition, they were required to pass on the correct side and altitude of each of the four gates, staggered at thousand-foot intervals from 2,000m to 1,000m.
 The finish line was positioned immediately after the final gate.

 With an intense and breathtaking event successfully behind him, we discussed Red Bull Aces with Aikins, who’s hoping that even the sky won’t be the limit for this groundbreaking new format.